Dick Irvin Jr.: Broadcasting career

 At his retirement, he was the longest-serving member of CBC Television's Hockey Night in Canada, with a broadcasting career spanning from 1966 to 1999.
 Though retired, Irvin still contributes yearly to the annual "Hockey Day in Canada" broadcast, along with other occasional appearances, including Canadiens retirement ceremonies.
 For example, he hosted the closing ceremony at Montreal Forum along with long-time French-language broadcaster Richard Garneau on March 11, 1996, after the game against the Dallas Stars, introducing many of the former Canadiens participating in the event to pass the torch.
 Then, he was part of CBC's broadcast crew of the first Heritage Classic game from Commonwealth Stadium in Edmonton on November 22, 2003, as the festivities included a game between Canadiens and Edmonton Oilers alumni teams.
 Finally, on December 4, 2009, he and Garneau co-hosted the Montreal Canadiens centennial pre-game ceremony together, introducing many of the former Canadiens participating in the event as they arrived onto the ice.
 The duo also co-hosted Canadiens' player jersey retirement ceremonies during the Montreal Canadiens centennial campaign.

 Irvin is a fount of hockey knowledge, having spent a lifetime in the game.
 His record for longevity with Hockey Night in Canada has since been surpassed by Bob Cole.
 Irvin was also the sports director of CFCF radio and CFCF-TV, a CTV affiliate in Montreal.
+He co-hosted Montreal Minor Hockey weekly with Don McGowan on CFCF.